bart-kroon/TM1/CONTRIBUTING.md

 - The code should be readable when all comments are stripped.
 - Do not add meaningless comments.
 - Do not add `// m12345 Proposal something` lines.
 (Here m12345 is placeholder for the MPEG document number.)
-- use `// TODO(initials/m12345): Something` when there is somethings that needs improvement that is noted but out-of-scope of the work at hand.
+- use `// TODO(initials/m12345): Something` when there is something that needs improvement that is noted but out-of-scope of the work at hand.
 - Use `// NOTE(initials/m12345): Something` to make mention of something important (e.g. a property of the code) that may go unnoticed otherwise (and accidentall destroyed later):
     - `// NOTE(BK): The class interface deliberately disallows integer computations`
     - `// NOTE(BK): Stable ordering`